felilos/Bird-Detector/README.md

 3. On BBB run test compilation for a .cpp file using opencv, to capture and process an image from connected webcam.
 4. On your PC: produce image database, prepare pipline, train a NN in different layers -> produce reliable .tflite model for bird recognition check for for use on BBB.
 5. Utilise the .tflite model in consujunction with OpenCV and TensorFlow Lite to compile a programme, which takes an image, saves it and then calculates the probability of a bird being present in the taken image.
-6. Test your project on variety of pictures, e.g. take pictures off a monitor displaying birds, other animals, or backgrounds.
+6. Test your project on variety of pictures, e.g. take pictures off a monitor displaying birds, other animals, or backgrounds. -> This is shown in the demonstration_video.mp4 file, have a look.

+Outcome:
+- Approx. 4 sec processing time from command to bird detection probablity outcome
+- 95% accuracy for images in city and green-nature enviorments -> more training needed for sky and sea photography
+- Proficicency in debugging for building software and debugging scripts
+- Proficency in use of TensorFlow and OpenCV
+- Proficency in navigating Linux

 Licensing & Attribution